-We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2010-2011 educational progress for the Clippert Academy.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2010-2011 educational progress for the Webster Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, Adequate Yearly Progress (AYP) and teacher quality.
 If you have any questions about the AER, please contact the school for assistance.
 You may also leave a message on the AER Hot-line (313) 873.6473 or email us at aer@detroitk12.org.

-The AER is available for you to review electronically by visiting the following web site www.detroitk12.org/AER or you may review a copy in Clippert Academy's office.
+The AER is available for you to review electronically by visiting the following web site www.detroitk12.org/AER or you may review at the Detroit Public Schools Parent Center located in the Welcome Center.
+Webster Elementary School will close during the 2011-2012 school year.

-For the 2010-2011 school year, Clippert Academy met Adequate Yearly Progress (AYP) in English Language Arts and mathematics.
+For the 2010-2011 school year, Webster Elementary School met Adequate Yearly Progress (AYP) in English Language Arts and mathematics.
 We are currently in AYP Phase $\underline{\mathbf{0}}$.
-While we are pleased to have reached this important goal, we are continuously working to improve.
+We are pleased to have reached this important goal.
 We appreciate the continued support of parents, staff and our community in this effort.